 Virtual Professional Consultations and Collaborations

-Let’s Connect is a free consultation and mentoring service for injury professionals and students to connect to CIRP faculty and senior staff via phone, Skype, or Zoom.
-Injury professionals and students are often looking for a coach or mentor outside of their institution.
-Let’s Connect provides an opportunity for them to connect with CIRP faculty and senior staff as part of a vigorous professional mentoring and collaboration process.
+Let’s Connect is a free consultation and mentoring service for injury professionals and trainees to connect with faculty and senior staff in the Center for Injury Research and Policy (CIRP) at Nationwide Children's Hospital in Columbus, OH.
+Injury professionals and students are often looking for a coach, mentor, or consultation outside of their institution.
+Let’s Connect provides an opportunity for them to connect via phone or Zoom with CIRP faculty and senior staff as part of the Center's professional mentoring and collaboration process.

 Our Principal Investigators and senior staff are available to discuss a variety of topics including child injury prevention, health communication, home safety, sports injuries, trauma, and teen driving.
 To connect with one of them, simply click the blue button below their bio to send them an email with your question(s) or to set up a virtual consultation.

-Dr. Leonard is an Associate Professor of Pediatrics at Nationwide Children’s Hospital and the Ohio State University College of Medicine.
-She is a board-certified Pediatric Emergency Medicine subspecialist and practices medicine in the emergency department at Nationwide Children’s Hospital.
-At the Abigail Wexner Research Institute at Nationwide Children’s Hospital, she serves as the Director of Clinical Research for the Center for Injury Research and Policy and the Associate Director for the Center for Pediatric Trauma Research.
-Over the course of her career, she has developed expertise in the emergency management of traumatically injured children.
-She has published extensively in the area of cervical spine injury management and is the recent recipient of an NIH grant aimed at developing and implementing a Pediatric Cervical Spine Injury Risk Assessment Tool that will be for use by both prehospital and emergency department providers.
-Dr. Leonard currently serves as a co-investigator for an NIH-funded study aimed at testing whether PsySTART, a post-traumatic stress risk assessment tool, can prospectively and accurately identify at the time of injury those pediatric trauma patients who are at risk for Post-traumatic Stress Disorder.
-Additionally, she recently completed an NIH-funded prospective cohort study of massive transfusion in children at 24 pediatric trauma centers in the U.S., Canada and Italy.
+Dr. Leonard is a Professor of Pediatrics at Nationwide Children's Hospital and the Ohio State University College of Medicine.
+She is a board-certified pediatric emergency medicine subspecialist and practices medicine in the emergency department at Nationwide Children's Hospital.
+At the Abigail Wexner Research Institute at Nationwide Children's Hospital, she serves as the Director of Clinical Research for the Center for Injury Research and Policy and the Associate Director for the Center for Pediatric Trauma Research.
+Over the course of her career, she has developed expertise in the emergency management of injured children.
+She has published extensively in cervical spine injury management and is the recent recipient of an NIH grant aimed at laying the groundwork for the development and implementation of Pediatric Cervical Spine Injury Risk Assessment Tool that will be for use by both prehospital and emergency department providers.
+She is also a research collaborator in the Pediatric Emergency Care Applied Research Network (PECARN) where she serves as the Emergency Medical Services Scientific Advisor and Co-Principal Investigator of the Great Lakes Emergency Medical Services for Children Research Node (GLEMSCRN).
+Dr. Leonard currently serves as the Program Director for the State of Ohio Emergency Medical Services for Children Advisory Committee.

 Ms. Mehan leads the Translational Research team for the Center for Injury Research and Policy at Nationwide Children’s Hospital.
 In this role, she trains others how to effectively communicate public health information.
 This includes teaching others how to identify and reach their audience, create effective communication messages and materials, and prepare for and execute media interviews about their research.
 She works both behind the scenes to formulate strategic media outreach plans for the center and in front of the camera appearing in both national media such as The Today Show and the New York Times and local outlets.